SRCF/docs/content/reference/timeout/index.md

 Timeout is built by the SRCF, a team of volunteers dedicated to providing robust and secure computing services for all University members.
-We\'ve been around since 1999 and we host over 800 active group account websites and over 1000 personal user accounts.
-If that\'s not enough to convince you, perhaps these might:
+We've been around since 1999 and we host over 800 active group account websites and over 1000 personal user accounts.
+If that's not enough to convince you, perhaps these might:

 -   Timeout is **fast** - our servers are located in Cambridge so your